hadesain/catconvert/readme.txt

 - Customize appearance of link with custom css class
 - Customize the link text
 - Set the position of the link
+- Set the plugin to run on only on certain blog-post categories

 == Installation ==